Turkey faces election runoff, Erdogan seen with momentum | Politics

 - Turkey

-Turkish assets weakened on the news, which showed Erdogan just below the 50% threshold needed to avoid sending the NATO-member country to a second round of a presidential election viewed as passing judgement on his autocratic rule.

-Pro-government media cheered the outcome, with Yeni Safak newspaper proclaiming "The people won", referring to Erdogan's People's Alliance that appeared to have won a majority in parliament, potentially giving him a crucial edge in the presidential runoff.
+Erdogan's People's Alliance, comprising his Islamist-rooted AK Party and its nationalist partners, also appeared set to win a majority in the new parliament with 321 of the 600 seats, further boosting his chances in the presidential runoff.
 "The winner has undoubtedly been our country," Erdogan said in a speech to cheering supporters at the headquarters of his ruling Islamist-rooted AK Party in the capital Ankara overnight.

-Going into the election, the opposition had sensed its best chance yet of unseating Erdogan, encouraged by polls showing him trailing his main challenger Kemal Kilicdaroglu.
-But the results suggested Erdogan and his AK Party had been able to rally conservative voters despite a cost-of-living crisis.
-Kilicdaroglu, head of a six-party alliance, vowed to prevail in the runoff and accused Erdogan's party of interfering with the counting and reporting of results, calling on his supporters in the country of 84 million to be patient.
+Before Sunday's election, the opposition had sensed its best chance yet of unseating Erdogan, bolstered by polls showing him trailing his main challenger Kemal Kilicdaroglu.
+But the results suggested that Erdogan and his AK Party had been able to rally conservative voters despite a cost-of-living crisis.
+Kilicdaroglu, head of a six-party alliance, vowed to prevail in the runoff and accused Erdogan's party of interfering with the counting and reporting of results.
+He called on his supporters to be patient, but they were downcast on Monday.

-PIVOTAL ELECTIONS The prospect of Erdogan's rule entering a third decade will upset civil rights activists campaigning for reforms to undo the damage they say he has done to Turkey's democracy.

-Thousands of political prisoners and activists could be released if the opposition prevails.
-Turkish stocks tumbled, the lira held near a two-month low, sovereign dollar bonds fell and the cost of insuring exposure to the country's debt spiked as the election results pointed to a runoff.

-The election has been closely watched in Europe, Washington, Moscow, and across the region, where Erdogan has asserted Turkish power while strengthening ties to Russia and putting strain on Ankara's traditional alliance with the United States.
-Erdogan is one of President Vladimir Putin's main allies and his strong showing is likely to encourage the Kremlin but unnerve the Biden administration, as well as many European and Middle Eastern leaders who had troubled relations with Erdogan.
+"We are sad, we are depressed about the whole situation.
+We expected different results," said commuter Volkan Atilgan as he sat near a ferry station in Istanbul.
+"God willing, we will win this victory in the second round."
+By contrast, Erdogan supporters were jubilant as the results filtered out, with cyber security engineer Feyyaz Balcu, 23, confident that Erdogan could fix Turkey's economic woes.

+"It is very important for all Turkish people that Erdogan wins the elections.
+He is a world leader and all the Turks and Muslims want Erdogan as president," he said.
+PIVOTAL ELECTIONS

 With 99% of ballot boxes counted, Erdogan led with 49.4 of votes and Kilicdaroglu on 44.96%, High Election Board chairman Ahmet Yener told reporters.
-Election turnout was a very high 88.8%.
-A third candidate, the nationalist Sinan Ogan, took some 5.2% of the vote and analysts said he could play a "kingmaker" role in the runoff if he decides to endorse one of the two.
+Turnout was a very high 88.8%.
+The third candidate, nationalist Sinan Ogan, took 5.2% of the vote and analysts said he could play a "kingmaker" role in the runoff if he decides to endorse one of the two.

 The political uncertainty is expected to weigh on financial markets over the next two weeks.
 Overnight the lira hit a new two-month low against the dollar, weakening to 19.70 before edging back to 19.645 by 0600 GMT.
 The cost of insuring against Turkey defaulting on its sovereign debts surged to a six-month high, jumping 105 basis points (bps) from Friday's levels to 597 bps, according to S&P Global Market Intelligence.